Best for: Side hustlers and creators who want to build once and sell repeatedly, using AI to compress product creation from weeks to a weekend.

 Generic prompt packs with no clear use case.
 AI writing “courses” from people who’ve never actually built a writing business.
 Dropshipping “powered by AI” — the AI label doesn’t fix the underlying dropshipping problems.
 Content farm websites — Google is getting better at detecting and devaluing them fast.

-How to Build Your First Product
+How to Build Your First AI Digital Product

 Pick one problem you understand.
 Not a problem you think exists — a problem you’ve personally experienced or observed in detail.
 The more specific the better.